limwechern/HFT-Bot-Binance/README.md

   - Useful for testing different Technical Analysis Indicators
 - Set Backtesting to false
   - To execute real trades using your Binance account

+### Docker
+- Can be Dockerized & deployed on AWS EC2 Instances